 More than in any other region, companies in China have increasingly consolidated manufacturing in each segment of the supply chain over the last decade, such that they now provide almost 80% of the world's integrated solar PV supplies.
-Large and medium-sized integrated solar PV manufacturers produce three out of four supply chain products, accounting for 80% of global polysilicon production and 50-60% of wafer, cell and module-manufacturing capacity.
+Large and medium-sized integrated solar PV manufacturers produce three out of four supply chain products, accounting for 80% of global ingots and wafers production and 50-60% of polysilicon, cell and module-manufacturing capacity.